 FGT-BurnabyDot9 (root) # diagnose ip router pim-sm level info Debug messages will be on for 30 minutes.

-FGT-BurnabyDot9 (root) # di de enable
+FGT-BurnabyDot9 (root) # diagnose debug enable

 Solution: Set up an SD-WAN rule with the following parameters:

-On GUI, go to Network -> SDWAN -> SDWAN Rules.
+On the GUI, go to Network -> SDWAN -> SDWAN Rules.
 Source Subnet: 'all, (Note: Source Subnet must be designated as 'all' and cannot be set to any specific subnet).
 Destination Subnet: '172.17.0.1/32' (RP IP Address).
 Protocol: '103' (PIM).
-Members: VPN Tunnel Interfaces, since the PIM neighborship and RP is across the IPSec VPN Tunnels.
+Members: VPN Tunnel Interfaces, since the PIM neighborship and RP are across the IPSec VPN Tunnels.

 And ensure to position it at the top of the SD-WAN rule list.